 - Enormous Power

 Great villains are enormously powerful characters.
-They have a way of making things happen as they want them to (think the Zaatelians in J.L Hendricks ‘worlds away.’).
+They have a way of making things happen as they want them to (think the Zaatelians in J.L Hendricks Worlds Away).
 In some instances, the villain’s power lies in some kind of magic.
-In other cases, it lies in the great wealth and influence possessed.
-In other instances, the villains possess a set of cunning skills that may be less obvious but nonetheless more dangerous than raw power.
+In other cases, like Dark Awakening, power lies in the great authority and influence the villain wields.
+Still, in other novels, the villains possess a set of cunning skills that may be less obvious but nonetheless more dangerous than raw power.

 In Dark Awakening, Brady Hawkins’ power comes from his vast sphere of influence and the power instilled in him through the New World Order.
-He stops at nothing to remind those under him that he is top dog and calling all the shots.
-Despite this, Hawkins recognizes that his power is not his alone; his power comes from his rank.
-As such, he seeks not only to rise to the highest degree of power, but is sadistically bent on stripping any who would possess magic (power that clearly trumps his rank).
+He stops at nothing to remind those under him of his authority.
+Despite this, Hawkins recognizes that his power is not his alone; it comes from his rank.
+As such, he seeks not only to rise to the highest degree of power, but is sadistically bent on stripping any who would possess magic (power that clearly trumps his own).

 A true villain is vicious, don’t you agree?
 In fact, this is what makes him a great villain.
-Although they often admit to a set of moral codes, villains are ever ready to break the rules just to get their desires.
+Although they often admit to a set of moral codes, villains are ever ready to break the rules to justify their ends.
 Great epic villains believe so much in the good of their cause that they begin to view normal standards of moral codes as beneath their personalities.

 Brady Hawkins plays by a different set of rules.
-While the New World Order is bent on stripping the gifted of their power, Hawkins sees the harnessing of that magic as the one thing that would set him apart and allow him to rise in authority; despite the fact that this desire of his contradicts the Order’s rule.
-And, he will sadistically and cruelly go about getting it.
+While the New World Order is bent on stripping the gifted of their power, Hawkins sees the harnessing of that magic as his ultimate advantage, setting him apart and allowing him to rise in authority despite the fact that this desire contradicts the Order’s rule.
+And, as readers learn, he will sadistically and cruelly do everything in his power to obtain it.

-There’s a thin line between the great villains and the small bad boys and that is, the willingness to go all out and achieve their goals.
+There’s a thin line between the great villains and the small bad boys: the willingness to go all out and achieve their goals.
 No matter the circumstances, he or she never dares to give up.
-The moment a great villain sets his sights on a prize, nothing, except annihilation or death will stop him from getting it.
+The moment a great villain sets his sights on a prize, nothing, except annihilation or death will stop them from getting it.

 Caitriona Sinclair is the prize Brady Hawkins is after, if only for the simple pleasure of being able to claim her as his own.
 While there is a certain amount of perverseness that comes with Hawkins, it isn’t what drives his actions when it comes to Caitriona.
 Hawkins is ruthless and calculating.
 He sees Caitriona as the means to an end; as the prize against his private war with Duncan MacKinnon, leader of the Knights Templar.